ykomatsu/yowsl/README.md

 You can download pre-built binaries from
 [the downloads page](https://bitbucket.org/ykomatsu/yowsl/downloads).
-You will need to extract a `.zip` file and put `yowsl.exe` in your paths.
+You will need to extract a `.zip` archive and put `yowsl.exe` in your paths.

 ## Building